Mayurji/Model-Deployment/Sanic-Deployment/Readme.md

 ### **Where used?**

-Good for building prototypes and production with few tweaks.
+Good for building prototypes and small scale production with few tweaks.

 ### **Packages**